pdinklag/MinecraftStats/README.md

 #### Migrating from Python

-If you previously used the Python version, you can use *MinecraftStats* just like before by using the CLI.
+If you previously used the Python version, you can use *MinecraftStats* almost like before by using the CLI.
 Bascially, `update.py` is now `MinecraftStatsCLI.jar` that you run via `java -jar` rather than Python.
 Just like for Minecraft 1.13, Java 8 or later is required.

+:warning: The former workflow of simply cloning this repository and updating away is now deprecated.
+The repository only contains the (Java) source code, the runnable jar must be built from source or can be downloaded from the releases.

 In your `config.json`, you will now have to add the `data → documentRoot` setting that points to your webserver (see [Configuration](#configuration) for details):